Great Chair Exercises for Seniors

 Seated side-bends

 Side-bends stretch your abdominal and arm muscles alike—and they translate wonderfully to seated exercise.
 To practice this move, start by sitting in a chair with your knees bent and your feet flat on the ground.
-Sit up straight, lift your left arm, then bend at the waist so your hand is pointed towards the floor.
+Sit up straight, lift your left hand, then bend at the waist so your hand is pointed towards the floor.
 Hold for as long as you’d like, then return to the starting position and repeat on the other side.

 Seated calf-raises